"What is man that he should be mindful of

 consciousness, additional conclusions about the ‘unknowable’ are

-should come as no surprise that these limitation parallel those that apply
+should come as no surprise that these limitations parallel those that apply

 to the universe itself.